gshoop/PET/GATE/BetaGammaPET/README.md

 # Ring Diameter Optimization
 The minimum ring size for the system that will use edge-on construction with 4x4x0.5 cm CZT crystals can be seen as a n-sided (n=23) regular polygon.
 The minimum ring size we can use can be calculated from r = a/(2*tan(pi/n), where a=4 cm.
 This gives us a minimum ring radius of 14.55 cm.
 Many commercial brain/head PET systems have configurations with radii of 25 cm.
+In this case we made the ring radius to be approximately 16 cm where we can see a few mm of spacing between each detector block in the ring.

 # Sources